TrevisanGMW/gt-tools/docs/README.md

 <img src="./media/gt_check_for_updates.jpg" align="right"
      alt="GT Check for Updates UI">

-<p>This script compares your current GT Tools version with the latest release from Github.
-In case the version installed is older than the latest release, an option to update becomes available.<br>In this window you can also control how often the script will automatically check for updates.</p>
+<p>This script compares your current GT Tools version with the latest release on GitHub.
+If the installed version is older, an update option becomes available.<br>You can also control how often the script automatically checks for updates.</p>

 <p><b>Status: </b><br>Result from the comparison.
 In case you have an older version it will let you know that the script package can be updated.</p>

-<p><b>Web Response: </b><br>The script needs to ask Github for the latest release to be able to compare with the one you have.
-In case internet is not available or a firewall blocked the connection you will see the error code here.
-(These are HTTP status codes)</p>
+<p><b>Web Response: </b><br>The script requests the latest release information from GitHub.
+If the internet is unavailable or a firewall blocks the connection, the HTTP status code appears here.</p>

 <p><b>Re-Build Menu: </b>It re-creates the GT Tools menu, and does a rehash to pick up any new scripts.
 (Good for when updating, so you don't need to restart Maya)</p>

 <p><b>Installed Version: </b><br>Version currently installed on your computer.
 In case you never installed the menu, it will be (v0.0.0).</p>

-<p><b>Latest Release: </b>Latest version available on Github.</p>
+<p><b>Latest Release: </b>Latest version available on GitHub.</p>

 <p><b>Latest Release Changelog: </b>Here you can find a list showing all the main changes applied to the three latest versions.
 The version number can be found on the top left corner and the release date on the top right corner.</p>

-<p><b>Auto Check For Updates: </b>This function controls the behavior of the auto updater.
-In case active, it will use the interval value to determine if it should check for new releases.
-The user will only see the update window in case there is an actual update.
-(This function has no impact in your Maya startup time as it only gets executed only when necessary and it waits for the program to be idle.
-Click on the button to toggle between Activated/Deactivated</p>
+<p><b>Auto Check For Updates: </b>This controls the automatic update check.
+When active, it uses the interval value to decide when to look for a new release.
+The update window appears only when an update is available.
+The check waits until Maya is idle and does not add work to the initial startup.
+Click the button to switch between Activated and Deactivated.</p>

 <p><b>Interval: </b>This is how often the script will auto check for updates.
 Click on the button to change between the available intervals.
 (5 day, 15 days, 30 days, 3 months, 6 months, 1 year)</p>